wp-plugins/mcafee-secure/readme.txt

 Yes.
 Often we require certified sites to have multiple layers of security including SSL certificates and perimeter and behind the firewall vulnerability scanning.
 In many cases, a website will have several security services in place along with certification from McAfee SECURE.

-= What is McAfee SECURE Pro? =
+= What is McAfee SECURE Certification Pro? =

-McAfee SECURE Pro is the full version of the service.
+[McAfee SECURE Certification Pro](https://www.mcafeesecure.com/pro) is the full version of the service.
 Our Pro plan includes all of the premium features of the McAfee SECURE service:
-- Unlimited Visitors: With our Pro plan, an unlimited number of site visitors will see the trustmark.
+* Unlimited Visitors: With our Pro plan, an unlimited number of site visitors will see the trustmark.
 Whether you’re selling a dozen custom-made pieces of jewelry every quarter or thousands of t-shirts a week, every single visitor will see the trustmark.
-- Search Highlighting: Your site will be highlighted as SECURE in Google, Yahoo and Bing search results.
+* Search Highlighting: Your site will be highlighted as SECURE in Google, Yahoo and Bing search results.
-- Customized Trustmarks: As a Pro user, you will be able to customize your trustmark to best fit in with your Shopify site.
+* Customized Trustmarks: As a Pro user, you will be able to customize your trustmark to best fit in with your Shopify site.
 You can customize the size and verification options to fit the needs of your users.
 The certification trustmarks can remain visible to all site visitors as they navigate through your site, or it can remain in a fixed location.
-- Engagement Trustmark: This is the newest feature within the McAfee SECURE service.
+* Engagement Trustmark: This is the newest feature within the McAfee SECURE service.
 Unlike the floating trustmark, the engagement trustmark stays in one spot.
 So whether that’s by a signup form or in the checkout of your sales flow, visitors will know they’re safe as soon as they look at an engagement area.

-= How do I upgrade from Lite to Pro? =
+= How do I upgrade to Pro? =

 Upgrading is easy!
 When you upgrade, your trustmark code stays exactly the same.
-Login to the McAfee SECURE portal and you'll have to option to Upgrade to Pro.
+[Login](https://www.mcafeesecure.com/user/) to the McAfee SECURE portal and you'll have to option to [upgrade to Pro](https://www.mcafeesecure.com/pro).
 Once you select this option, you can make your first payment and set everything up in just a few minutes.
-(Note: you will need to add an additional snippet of code to your site in order to install the Engagement Trustmark.
+(Note: you will need to add an additional snippet of code to your site in order to install the engagement trustmark.
 Don't worry: there are easy-to-follow directions on how to do this once you have completed the upgrade.)

 = Why isn't the trustmark showing up on my site? =